The Astonishing Amount Of Money Roy Jones Jr Turned Down To Fight Mike Tyson In 2003

-Mike Tyson mixed it up with the very best of the best in his glittering career inside the ring but one dream bout that evaded him was a slugfest with Roy Jones Jr, another one of the all-time greats.
+Mike Tyson mixed it up with the very best of the best in his glittering professional career but one dream bout that evaded him was a slugfest with Roy Jones Jr, another one of the all-time greats.

 Jones Jr, who had 75 fights and 66 wins in a career that only finished in February 2018 at the age of 49, started out in 1989 as a middleweight.